SpoC: Spoofing Camera Fingerprints: Reference Scenario

 \paragraph{Visual imperceptibility:} We require that the attacked images look realistic and do not present visible artifacts.
 The generation of realistic synthetic images is out of the scope of this work, and we simply assume they are available.
 However, we require that the attack does not change the image content and introduces a perceptually acceptable distortion.

 \paragraph{Processing pipeline:} Images are JPEG compressed after being modified to simulate a realistic scenario.
-This is very important since fake content is especially harmful when it is uploaded on the internet and shared with a malicious goal, such as creating fake news, and propagating false information.
+This is very important since fake content is especially harmful when it is uploaded on the internet and shared with a malicious goal to propagate false information.
+[2]{\mathbb{E}_{#1} \left[ #2 \right] }